cowprotocol/composable-cow/README.md

 As orders expire, or are cancelled, they are removed from the registry to conserve storage space.

-**TODO:** Improvements to flag an `orderUid` as `SUBMITTED` if the API returns an error due to duplicate order submission.
-This would limit queries to the CoW Protocol API to the total number of watchtowers being run.

 ### Local testing

 This is asusming that you have followed the instructions for deploying the stack on `anvil` in [local deployment](#Local-deployment)